-Spain issued data today relating to the transfer of property rights in May.
+Spain issued data today relating to the transfer of property rights and mortgages in May

 This data which comes from the INE office (statistical office) is taken from information supplied by the Land registry.
 The information from Land registry will be somewhat behind the curve as it can take anything from 3 weeks to 3 months for the transfer of the property to be processed by them.

-In the areas relating to actual sales the figures are a bit better with a monthly annual increase of 6.7% and an accumulated yearly increase of 5.4%.
+In the areas relating to actual sales the figures and mortgages are a bit better with a monthly annual increase of 6.7% and an accumulated yearly increase of 5.4%.

 In terms of dwellings, the most important part of the housing market, the monthly year on year increase was 6%, the increase over April of this year was 8.1% and the accumulated year on year increase now sits at 8.5%.

-The residential housing market is therefore outperforming the trend for all sales which includes commercial buildings.
+The residential housing market is therefore outperforming the trend for all sales and mortgages which includes commercial buildings.

 On a slightly more pessimistic note it is normal for May to show better home sales than April and the growth from month to month during 2015 at 8.1% is the lowest month on month growth for at least 5 years.